ungoldman/changelog-parser/README.md

 ## Standards

-This module assumes your changelog is:
+This module assumes your change log is a [markdown](http://daringfireball.net/projects/markdown/syntax) file structured roughly like so:

-1. A markdown file
-1. Structured roughly like so:

 ```md
 # changelog title